About neural tube defects

 Taking folate supplements before and during pregnancy can help.

 Doctors say that you should start taking folate as soon as you decide to try getting pregnant.
-Otherwise, by the time you find out you’re pregnant, your baby’s spine and brain have already started developing.
+This is because by the time you find out you’re pregnant, your baby’s spine and brain have already started developing.

 The recommended dose is 0.5 mg of folate every day.
 Some people have a higher risk of having a baby with a neural tube defect.
 This includes people with a family history of neural tube defects.
 If you’re at higher risk, you’ll need to take a higher dose of folate.